The Thai baht is the in-use currency of Thailand, and is also used in some neighbouring countries as a second currency.

 Don’t Do It!

-Thailand has one of the highest accident rates in the world, and 80% of those accidents involve scooters.
+Thailand has the 2nd highest motor vehicle accident rate in the world, and over 70% of fatalities involve scooters.

 Thailand is 543 Years Ahead